Interpolations of monoidal categories and algebraic structures by invariant theory: Introduction

-We will show that even though algebraic structures in $\Vec_K$ might be scarce, good characters are abundant.
-This will also enable us to interpolate the categories of representations of automorphism groups of algebraic structure to more general categories, which generalize the categories $\Rep(S_t)$ of Deligne.
+This theorem raises the question of what representation categories are equivalent to $\C_{\chi}$ for some $\chi$.
+If $(Y,(y_i))$ has a closed orbit, this orbit will be isomorphic to $\GL_d/\Aut(Y,(y_i))$.
+In particular, the quotient $\GL_d/\Aut(Y,(y_i))$ is affine, and by Matsushima's criterion (see \cite{Arzhantsev} and references therein) the group $\Aut(Y,(y_i))$ is reductive.
+Another way to see that the group $\Aut(Y,(y_i))$ is reductive in the above case is that it is equivalent to $\C_{\chi}$, which is semisimple.
+We will prove the following in Section \ref{sec:vecstr}: \begin{theorem} Let $G$ be a reductive affine algebraic group.
+Then $\Rep(G)\cong \C_{\chi}$ for some character $\chi$. \end{theorem} We will show that even though algebraic structures in $\Vec_K$ might be scarce, good characters are abundant.
+In fact, as we will see in the theorem below, they form a $K$-algebra that can be calculated explicitly in many cases.
+The diversity of good characters will also enable us to interpolate the categories of representations of automorphism groups of algebraic structure to more general categories, which generalize the categories $\Rep(S_t)$ of Deligne.

 It was shown in Section 5 of \cite{meirUIR} that the ring $\winf$ is a polynomial algebra on the set $P$ of closed connected diagrams constructed from the structure tensors.
 There is therefore a natural bijection between characters on $\winf$ and functions $P\to K$.
 We will consider this bijection as an identification in what follows.
 The set of characters $K^P$ is a $K$-algebra under pointwise addition and multiplication.
-It follows from Section 6 of \cite{meirUIR} that taking direct sum and tensor products corresponds to taking sums and products of characters in $K^P$ respectively.
-We will prove the following result in Section \ref{sec:goodalgebra}: \begin{theorem} The set of good characters in $K^P$ forms a sub $K$-algebra. \end{theorem}
+It follows from Section 6 of \cite{meirUIR} that taking direct sums and tensor products corresponds to taking sums and products of characters in $K^P$ respectively.
+We will prove the following result in Section \ref{sec:goodalgebra}: \begin{theorem} The set of good characters in $K^P$ forms a $K$-subalgebra. \end{theorem}

 In Section \ref{sec:interpolations} we will show that if $(\chi_t)$ is a one-parameter family of characters such that $\chi_t$ is good for countably many values of $t$, then under some mild conditions it holds that $\chi_t$ is good for every value of $t$.